-Here is a detailed video on Progressive car accident settlements (with amounts).
+Here is my detailed video on Progressive car accident settlements (with amounts):

 Progressive is one of the big 3 auto insurers in Florida.
 I’m going to share what I’ve learned from settling many cases with Progressive.